 Contractor: McGills Electrical

 Light Sources: LED Xicato in Mike Stoane Lighting fittings; LED in ACDC fittings

-Lead Designers and Project Manager: Natalie Redford
+Lead Designer and Project Manager: Natalie Redford

 Designers: Efi Stragali, Jamie Foxen, Claire Hope, Eric Berntsson